DongeunPaeng/sveltekit-blog/README.md

     - [X] Finish KaTex.
     - [X] Finish 'write' request.
     - [X] Redirect after 'write'.
-    - [ ] Delete the input box before saving.
+    - [X] Delete the input box before saving.
 - [ ] Return 404 when accessing deleted posts.
 - [ ] Finish Edit and Draft page.
 - [ ] Get the next and previous posts.
 - [ ] After CRUD operations, the posts should be updated.
     - It's because layout.server.ts does not run after update.
-    - Let's use the life cycle hooks.
+    - Let's use the life cycle.(Read a book or the official docs or see the Udemy lecture.)
 - [ ] Search function needs to be finished.
 - [ ] Verify the token properly (client - before edit, server - before edit).
 - [ ] Finish Footer.